Jump to Main Content

 The ASH-EHA Joint Symposium addresses global issues in hematology and provides insight on how international collaboration can help address these issues.
 This year marks the 20th anniversary of this shared symposia.

-This year's topic is Menin Inhibitors: Novel targeted agents for treatment of AML.
+This year's topic is Menin Inhibitors: Novel Targeted Agents for Treatment of Acute Myeloid Leukemia (AML).
 AML is an aggressive heterogeneous disease with limited treatment options.
-Although most patients with AML receiving intensive chemotherapy can achieve a CR, the majority will relapse with 5-year OS (without HCT) being 25%.
-Between 1973 and 2017, no new drugs were approved for treatment of AML.
-The identification of unique gene expression profiles in AML has spurred significant advances in our understanding of AML and led to development and FDA approval of 12 novel agents since 2017 that target key genetic drivers of specific subtypes of AML.
-Menin is a member of the KMT2A (lysine methyl transferase 2A, formerly known as MLL1) complex that occupies a broad region around the promoters of a small subset of genes involved in development and cell cycle control.
+Although most patients with AML receiving intensive chemotherapy can achieve a complete remission, the majority will relapse, with five-year overall survival (without hematopoietic cell transplantation) being 25%.
+Between 1973 and 2017, no new drugs were approved for the treatment of AML.
+The identification of unique gene expression profiles in AML has spurred significant advances in our understanding of AML and led to development and the U.S. Food and Drug Administration's (FDA) approval of 12 novel agents since 2017 that target key genetic drivers of specific subtypes of AML.
+Menin is a member of the KMT2A (lysine methyltransferase 2A, formerly known as MLL1) complex that occupies a broad region around the promoters of a small subset of genes involved in development and cell cycle control.
 Menin target genes can be essential dependencies for solid and hematopoietic malignancies, especially in rearranged KMT2A (KMT2Ar) and NPM1-mutated AML, in which a stemness transcriptional program involving HOXA/MEIS1 is activated to induce malignant transformation.
 Small molecule inhibitors of menin have emerged as promising new agents for KMT2Ar or NPM1-mutated AML, and more recently for NUP98 fusions.
-A total of 7 different menin inhibitors have been developed with 2 already granted breakthrough therapy designation by the FDA.
+A total of seven different menin inhibitors have been developed, with two already granted breakthrough therapy designation by the FDA.
 However, the mechanisms that determine menin-KMT2A occupancy and sensitivity to menin inhibition remain unknown.
-This session will focus on the rational design and development of menin inhibitors, their mechanisms of action and resistance mechanisms, clinical efficacy, safety, use in combination therapies, biomarkers of response, and appropriate molecular tests to detect MRD.
-It will also highlight the application of integrated multiomic platforms including CRISPR screens, proteogenomics, transcriptomics, and single cell analyses.
+This session will focus on the rational design and development of menin inhibitors, their mechanisms of action and resistance mechanisms, clinical efficacy, safety, use in combination therapies, biomarkers of response, and appropriate molecular tests to detect measurable residual disease.
+It will also highlight the application of integrated multiomic platforms including CRISPR screens, proteogenomics, transcriptomics, and single-cell analyses.

 Best of ASH

 Best of ASH (BOA) highlights the most cutting-edge science presented in the oral abstract sessions during the Annual Meeting.
-This year’s session will consist of talks arranged in arranged in overarching themes and will be presented by the 2025 Scientific Program Co-Chairs: Drs.
-Betty Pace (Augusta University) and Esther Obeng (St. Jude Children's Hospital).
+This year’s session will consist of talks arranged in overarching themes and will be presented by the 2025 Scientific Program co-chairs: Betty Pace, MD, (Augusta University) and Esther Obeng, MD, PhD, (St. Jude Children's Research Hospital).

 E. Donnall Thomas Lecture and Prize